tardisblue9/PriRoAgg/README.md

-# RobustSecureFL
+# PriRoAgg -- IEEE-TIFS

+## This is the repository for paper ---- PriRoAgg: Achieving Robust Model Aggregation with Minimum Privacy Leakage for Federated Learning

-Code for Robust and secure federated learning.
+PriRoAgg is a framework for robust and secure federated learning.

-You can refer to the runner.sh file for how to run the code.
-Create a folder 'logs' before running.
+Please refer to `runner.sh` for demos of running the code.
+Create a folder `'logs'` before running.

-Different changes are mainly done in the aggregation.py file.
-So, try different '--aggr' for experiements.
+Changes are mainly done in `aggregation.py`.